viktoriyaMoiseeva/advent-of-web/README.md

 ];
 ```
 - DX Improvement: Enables efficient synchronization in multithreaded JavaScript applications.

-### Day 14: CSS - Nesting
-- Task: Refactor a Component’s Styles.
-- Steps:
-1. Take a complex stylesheet for a card component and refactor it to use nesting.
-2. Group related styles hierarchically to reduce redundancy.
-- DX Improvement: Improves stylesheet readability and organization, reducing maintenance overhead.

 ### Day 15: JavaScript - String.toWellFormed
 - Task: Sanitize User Input for Unicode Compliance.